Service Advisory Committee members’ biographies

 Bob Stark is a former Deputy Minister and Chief Executive Officer (CEO) for ServiceOntario and Ministry of Government Services.
 He joined the Ontario Public Service (OPS) in June 2006 as CEO of ServiceOntario after a successful career in the private sector.

 Bob has retired from the OPS and is currently a Strategy Consultant and an advocate for Persons with Disabilities.
-He is the Chair of the Board of Directors for BALANCE for Blind Adults; Chair of the Enterprise Risk Assurance Committee for the City of Toronto; and Vice-chair and Board Director of the Mohawk Medbuy Corporation.
+He is a Board Director of the Mohawk Medbuy Corporation and Alzheimer’s Society of Dufferin County.
+He was past Chair of the Board of Directors for BALANCE for Blind Adults and former Chair of the Enterprise Risk Assurance Committee for the City of Toronto.

-In his early career days, Bob pursued work in IT at Imperial Oil, Manulife Financial and Scotiabank.
+Early in his career, Bob pursued leadership in Information Technology at Imperial Oil, Manulife Financial and Scotiabank.
 In the second half of his career, he focused on direct services to the public, managing the credit card and electronic banking operations at Scotiabank.
 While at Scotiabank, Bob launched debit point of sale, telephone banking and internet banking amongst many other service innovations.
 From there, his career moved to the telecommunications industry as he headed up the centralization and integration of Rogers contact centres, introducing telephone sales, bundled products and single billing statements.
-He then went on to run an interactive advertising agency.

-In 2008, Bob was appointed Deputy Minister of ServiceOntario.
-As Deputy Minister, he led innovative changes at ServiceOntario through the migration and provision of fast and friendly government services, and through the continuous modernization of the government’s in person, contact centres, online and kiosk service channels.
+In 2006, Bob was appointed Deputy Minister and CEO of ServiceOntario.
+As Deputy Minister, he led innovative changes at ServiceOntario through the provision of fast and friendly government services.
 He was dedicated to developing a modern government customer service culture - making it easier for citizens and businesses to access government services across all service channels.
-Under Bob’s leadership, ServiceOntario won a number of awards for its services and solutions, and has become recognized internationally as a leading, innovative public service provider.
+Under Bob’s leadership, ServiceOntario won a number of awards for its services and solutions and was recognized internationally as a leading, innovative public service provider.

-In 2010, Bob won the Heintzman Award in recognition of his significant contribution to the promotion of, and commitment to, citizen-centred service delivery in Canada and internationally.
+In 2010, Bob won the Heintzman Award in recognition of his significant contribution to the promotion of and commitment to citizen-centered service delivery in Canada and internationally.

 Bob is a graduate of Harvard University and the University of Toronto.

-Ruth Williams, a status Indian from the High Bar Indian Band and a registered member of TL’ETINQOX Government, has significant experience in financial, risk management, program management and human resource management.
-Over her 40 plus year career, she has been a leader in social and economic development for First Nations peoples in British Columbia.
+Ruth Williams, a status Indian from the High Bar Indian Band and a registered member of the Tl'etinqox Government, has significant experience in financial, risk management, program management and human resource management.
+Over her 40 plus year career, what has been a leader in social and economic development for Indigenous Peoples in British Columbia (BC).